Adaptive Dynamic Sliding Mode Control of Soft Continuum Manipulators: Modeling

-where $\rho_i$ is the curvature radius of the i-th segment. \begin{remark} In contrast to previous models~\cite{falkenhahn2014dynamic,falkenhahn2015model} assuming a mass located at the segment's tip, \cref{eq:CoM_eachseg} considers a mass located at the centerline connecting the base and tip of each segment, leading to a more realistic representation of the center of mass position. \end{remark}
+where $\rho_i$ is the curvature radius of the i-th segment, and $\eta_i = \frac{2\rho_i \,\sin{\frac{\theta_i}{2}}}{\theta_i}$ is the distance between the CoM and the center of curvature. \begin{remark} In contrast to previous models~\cite{falkenhahn2014dynamic,falkenhahn2015model}, which assume that the mass is located at the segment's tip, \cref{eq:CoM_eachseg} considers that the mass is located at each segment's centroid, leading to a more realistic representation of the CoM position. \end{remark}